NIGMS-Sponsored Training Program Maps

 basic biomedical sciences or

 medical scientists training program) application do so at least one year, but preferably one and a half years, before the current grant is scheduled to terminate.
-Thus, if your grant is scheduled to terminate on June 30, 2020, you should submit a competing renewal application on September 25, 2018, or January 25, 2019, but no later than May 25, 2019.
-This will ensure that if the Institute is able to consider your renewal application for funding without interruption.
-We advise applicants not to wait until the September 25, 2019, receipt date, since most of the NIGMS research training budget will have been committed by the time applications for this receipt date are reviewed.
+Thus, if your grant is scheduled to terminate on June 30, 2021, you should submit a competing renewal application on September 25, 2019, or January 25, 2020, but no later than May 25, 2020.
+This will ensure that if the Institute is able to consider your application for funding, there would be no interruption of support for your program.
+We advise applicants not to wait until the September 25, 2020, receipt date, since most of the NIGMS research training budget will have been committed by the time applications for this receipt date are reviewed.

 Before preparing an application, applicants are urged to